terryyizhongru/interpretable-pd/README.md

 pip install -r requirements.txt
 ```

-## <a name="training"></a> 🚀 Training and Evaluation
+## <a name="preparation"></a> 🚀 Preparation

-To train and evaluate our proposed framework, we should follow a pipeline consisting of multiple steps, including data preprocessing, dataset split, feature extraction, as well as the ultimate training and evaluation.
+Data preprocessing, dataset split, feature extraction scripts.
 As an example, we provide the scripts aimed to address our GITA corpus experiments:

 ```
 bash scripts/runs/dataset_preparation/gita.sh $DATASET_DIR $METADATA_PATH
 bash scripts/runs/feature_extraction/gita.sh
-bash scripts/runs/experiments/cross_full/gita.sh
 ```

 , where `$DATASET_DIR` and `$METADATA_PATH` refer to the directory containing all the audio waveform samples and the CSV including the corpus subject metadata, respectively. _Please, note that you have to convert the 1st sheet of the .xlsx provided in the GITA dataset to a .csv file._

+We also include the scripts used to generate the split-mono training set described in the paper.
+To train and test on this set:
+	1. Follow the instructions in splits/gita-splitmono/README.md to generate the new audio segments.
+	2. Update the folder paths in the scripts above to point to your newly created segments so you can extract the corresponding features.

+Note that, to keep the overall pipeline straightforward, the split-mono task is not integrated into the scripts of Evaluation Protocol 1 introduced below.

+## <a name="training and evaluation"></a> 🚀 Training and Evaluation

+We adopt two protocol to train and eval the 4 method introduced in paper, here we only showed the script of proposed method RECA-PD, others follow the same procedure with scripts in the same folders.
+Generated splits of 2 protocol are provided as splits/gita_splits1 and splits/gita_splits2 for replicate results.

+Training:

+Evaluation:

 In order to **evaluate your model** for a specific assessment task across all repetitions and folds, you can run the following command: